spinks/vim-leader-guide/README.md

   - Also fixes issue where if a mapping is described by only a string description instead of traditional list entry and that mapping is not natively mapped in the current mode (visual/normal) or buffer (filetype) it would take the second character of the string, as these are now filtered this is not an issue
   - If you want mappings to appear in both normal and visual modes make sure to just map not nmap or vmap
 - Make use of neovim's floating windows
+  - Allow aligning mappings to top or bottom in vertical window modes
 #### Fork Todos
 - Update docs
 - ~~Add syntax highlighting for menu names when `g:leaderGuide_display_plus_menus` is enabled~~